b2bi-poc/multi-tenancy-gitops/doc/cp4ba-odm-recipe.md

 1. Edit the Infrastructure layer `${GITOPS_PROFILE}/1-infra/kustomization.yaml`, un-comment the following lines, commit and push the changes and refresh the `infra` Application in the ArgoCD console.

 >  💡 **NOTE**
->  - `norootsquash` is only needed if you are running on ROKS with ibmc-file-gold-gid PVCs
+>  - `norootsquash` is only needed if you are running on ROKS with ocs-storagecluster-cephfs-gid PVCs
 >  - `daemonset-sync-global-pullsecret` can work if you are working with a cluster from TechZone, otherwise you need to create the ibm-entitlement-key pull secrets on the `kube-system`, `ibm-common-services`, `db2` and `cp4ba` namespaces